Überlingen: Geologic anomalies

 Überlingen's location on the eastern Swiss plateau places it at the end of glacial moraine of the second ice age.
 The glaciers of the last ice age cut through the region as well, creating a mixture of moraine and glacial cuts, the deepest of which runs through the old forests at Hödingen to the lake.
 The combination of glacial carving, moraine, and erosion have created several unique geologic formations.

-Teufelstisch

-Teufelstisch, or The Devil's Table, is a feldspar needle 20–22 meters in diameter, located approximately 80 meters from the southwestern shoreline of the Überlingen Lake, between Überlingen and Wallhausen.
-Between 1975 and the early 1990s, several divers experienced Caisson's syndrome after diving at the needle.
-In the 1990s, the deaths of several experienced divers, and the disappearance of two of them, resulted in a diving ban in the vicinity of the needle.

 Spetzgart

 The area immediately to the west of Überlingen is known as the Spetzgart, due to its jointed tower formations.
 The name reflects the region's complex Alemannic language traditions: Spetz (or spitz, meaning point) and Gart (or Garten, meaning garden).
 The Spetz are an example of the geologic processes that shaped the eastern regions of the Swiss plateau.
 One can also see the geologic molasse created in the Jurassic and Cretaceous periods.
 This area is a protected Natural area (see below).